 To help you do that, we’ve laced this article with everything from tips to optimization insights to help you build a slick and modern eCommerce website for your online business.

 Today, people browse the web on a host of devices with varying screen sizes.
-Smartphones, smart tablets, smartwatches, car infotainment systems, etc. A responsive website design works well to attract a wider audience and offer a seamless brand experience across devices.
+Smartphones, smart tablets, smart watches, car infotainment systems, etc.

 3. HTTPS and SSL Security